Tutorial: Working With Shapes

 In the next dialogue box, provide a name for the shape, select a folder to save it to, then click Save.

 To draw a rectangular shape on the map, click the Rectangle button found in the Shape Tools on far right side of your map.
 To draw, click on your starting position corner and drag it diagonally to the ending corner.
 Click to complete your shape.

-To save it, click in the shaded area, choose Actions, and click Save.
+To save it, click in the shaded area, click Actions, and click Save.
 A dialogue box will ask you to name it and select a folder.
 Do so, save it, and you're done.

 Adding a circle has very similar steps.
 Click on the Circle button in the Shape tools.
 Rather than starting in a corner, start in the center of the circle.
 Click and drag it out to expand the circle to the desired size.
 When you release the mouse the circle will appear.
 Save/interact with it the same way as other drawn shapes.

-A line shape is drawn by using the Polyline tool in the shape menu on the right side of the Map page.
+A line shape is drawn by clicking the Draw Line tool in the shape menu on the right side of the Map page.
 Its icon looks like a pencil drawing a line.
-Click it to get started.
-You are ready to draw when your cursor looks like crosshairs on the map.

 When you're done with your line, click on the origin point or double click to end it.
-To save it, click on the shaded line, choose Actions, and click Save.
+To save it, click on the shaded line, click Actions, then click Save.

 To launch the Shape Library, click on the Globe icon in the Shape tools, or click the + from the Saved Layers tab of the Map control panel.

 Shape Library shapes have many options for personalizing the shape to your needs.
 Here is a quick rundown of those options: